 For several years now I’ve wanted to create a body of work that would combine my fine art practise of traditional painting, and my love of digital illustration and print design.
-I felt there must be a way of merging and blending these art forms together to create something new and exciting, something intriguing and maybe even transformational.
+I felt there must be a way of blending these art forms together to create something new and exciting, something intriguing and maybe even transformational.
 My training as an artist started in my home town of Perth (Western Australia), where particular methods of print making and creative drawing allowed my work to flourish into a unique aesthetic and style that developed over the years.
 Beautiful androgynous men with larger than life eyes and vibrant energy chakras became part of my signature style, that would then develop into large scale paintings adorned with hundreds of flowers and reclining avatars bathed in luxuriant colours.
 My devotion to detail and colour would enhance the spiritual atmosphere of the paintings, and this dedication to my craft would attempt to convey a kind of divinity in the works.
 Drawing inspiration from Indian mythologies and Symbolist painters, I would create a universe of my very own that was full of possibilities and exotica.
 There was always this duality forming in my creative mind that loved to draw and paint freehand, yet also embrace and explore the principles of design, so I was able to move easily from one discipline to another and back again.

 After completing several large scale commissioned oil paintings for clients, I soon found myself undertaking projects designing artwork for boutique hotels in the UK, and this was a very enriching experience for me at that particular point in my artistic journey of discovery.
 I always remained true to my vision, and was fortunate that my clients embraced and respected that vision throughout the creative ventures I was involved in.